pixielabs/cavy/README.md

 Wrap your app in a Tester component, passing in the `testHookStore` and an array containing your spec functions.

+You may optionally pass in a value for `waitTime`, being an integer representing the time in milliseconds that your tests should wait to find specified 'hooked' components.
+By default, `waitTime` is set to two seconds.

 ```javascript
 import React, { Component } from 'react';
 import { AppRegistry } from 'react-native';